bayesmix-dev/bayesmix/python/README.md

 ## Installation

-We suggest working in a virtual environment using, e.g., [conda](https://docs.conda.io/projects/miniconda/en/latest/):
+We suggest working in a virtual environment using, e.g., [`conda`](https://docs.conda.io/projects/miniconda/en/latest/):
 ```
 conda create --name bayesmix
 conda activate bayesmix
 conda install pip
 ```

-After you have cloned the bayesmix github directory, navigate to the Python subfolder and install bayesmixpy using pip
+After you have cloned the bayesmix github directory, navigate to the Python subfolder and install `bayesmixpy` using `pip`:

 ```
 cd python